How to cook Japanese rice with your pot

 - Drain the cloudy water using a small mesh strainer.
 In the first step, the dried rice rapidly absorbs water, so make sure you do this quickly to wash off the dust.
 It’s also an effective way to remove the bran from the rice.

-- Return the drained rice back to the bowl.
+- Return the drained rice back to the bowl and pour clean water into it.
 Gently wash the rice with a massaging motion for about 30 seconds or so and drain again.

 - Repeat the same process once more or until the water becomes a thin clear milky color like this.